Yufei-L/2019-431/README.md

 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

+# EVERYTHING ON THIS SITE is SUBJECT TO MEANINGFUL CHANGE between now and the start of the course on AUGUST 27.

+That means everything.
+I've put up a lot of materials in various stages of revision.

 ## Contact Us

 - If you have questions about the course before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.